deepjavalibrary/djl/examples/README.md

 the MXNet engine backend implementation is currently supported.

 With MXNet, you can choose different versions of the native MXNet library.
-The supplied examples use `mxnet-native-mkl`.
-You may need to change the MXNet library version for GPU support in [pom.xml](pom.xml) or [build.gradle](build.gradle).
+The supplied examples will automatically choose a proper MXNet native library for you when using gradle build.
+You may need to manually change the MXNet library version for GPU support in [pom.xml](pom.xml) if you use maven.

 The following MXNet versions are available:
 * mxnet-native-mkl
+* mxnet-native-cu92mkl
-* mxnet-native-cu101mkl - Linux only
+* mxnet-native-cu101mkl